 5. Eat healthy fats for Glowing Skin

-You need to eat great for your healthy skin and for this you need to add healthy fats in your diet.
+You need to eat great for your healthy skin and for this you need to add healthy fats to your diet.
 Yes, Fats!
 In order to strengthen the cell walls, saturated fatty acids are necessary.
 Essential fatty acids such as omega 3 and omega 6 fatty acids are important for healthy beautiful skin.
 Fish is the ultimate source of such fatty acids.

 Other foods which have these healthy fats include